anweiss/inflyte-dj-monitor/README.md

 ### No Changes

 ```
-Checking for new DJs...
+Checking pmqtne for new DJs...
-No new DJs found.
+No new DJs found for pmqtne.
 Total: 27

+Checking campaign2 for new DJs...
+No new DJs found for campaign2.
+Total: 15
 ```

 ## Email Notification Example

 When new DJs are detected, you'll receive a beautifully formatted HTML email:

-**Subject:** 🚨 2 New DJs Added to Inflyte Support List
+**Subject:** 🚨 2 New DJs Added to Inflyte Campaign 'pmqtne'

 **Body:**